-I’m Ningxia Zhang, a product designer living in San Francisco Bay Area, from China.
-I create digital products that bring convenience, delight and meaning to people’s lives.
+I’m Ningxia Zhang (张宁夏), a product designer living in San Francisco, originally from China.
 With a mixed background of Computer Science, Human-Computer Interaction and Entrepreneurship, I bring a holistic perspective to design, and can take a product idea from concept to life.
+When I'm not designing, I spend my time painting, making conceptual art, strolling in galleries and museums, going to concerts and reading.

 I was born and raised in Yichang, a small city in central China.
 As a child, I loved drawing and creating little art pieces.
 Later, in middle school I gave up all my creative pursuits when I was found to be talented in math and science, and everyone told me that art was for people who weren’t smart enough to do math.